-Cricket and MetroPCS offering financing programs to help customers pay for handsetsAlex Wagner - Deputy Managing Editor, News Desk
+Cricket and MetroPCS offering financing programs to help customers pay for handsetsAlex Wagner - Editorial Director of News and Content

 Cricket Wireless and MetroPCS are both no-contract operators that offer a range of handsets for their customers, but since they don't deal in contracts and heavy subsidies, some customers may not be able to afford the out-of-pocket cost of some high-end smartphones.
 However, a report from FierceWireless has revealed that both carriers have new financing programs to help these users out.
 Cricket confirmed that it's working with Progressive Finance to offer loans to customers that purchase over $200 worth of hardware.
 The loan doesn't require a credit check, only an active bank account.
 The loan can cover up to 90 percent of the cost of a device, which can knock a new iPhone 5 that's normally priced at $500 down to $105.

 Once a Cricket customer gets one of these loans, he or she has up to 90 days to pay it off without incurring any interest and nine months to pay the loan off in full.
 The loan program was launched in time for Black Friday last month and is available nationwide at corporate Cricket locations and dealers.
 Cricket has only been advertising the financing program in some of its markets, but it plans to expand the advertising early next year.